How to Use Anki for Long-Term Retention of Course Material

 Cloze Deletions: The Most Effective Card Type

 For subjects that involve processes, sequences, definitions, and explanations — which covers most university coursework — cloze deletions are usually the default card type to reach for.
-In Anki, you can create a cloze card by selecting the text you want to blank and pressing Ctrl+Shift+C (or Cmd+Shift+C on Mac).
-You can create multiple cloze deletions from the same sentence by using c1, c2, c3, etc., generating separate cards from a single source sentence.
-This is particularly efficient for vocabulary-intensive subjects like medicine, law, linguistics, and biological sciences.
+In Anki, select the text you want to blank and press Ctrl+Shift+C (or Cmd+Shift+C on Mac).
+You can create multiple cloze deletions from the same sentence using c1, c2, c3, etc.

 Using Images, Diagrams, and Audio

 Anki supports images, audio, video, and scientific markup on both the front and back of cards.
-Images are particularly powerful for anatomy, geography, chemistry diagrams, historical maps, and any subject where visual associations strengthen recall.
-The Image Occlusion Enhanced add-on lets you create cards from images by covering specific labels or regions — you see the full diagram, with one part hidden, and must recall what belongs there.
-This is the standard card format used by medical students memorizing anatomy using the AnKing deck at medical schools including Harvard Medical School, Johns Hopkins, and institutions across the UK’s National Health Service training pathway.
+The Image Occlusion Enhanced add-on lets you create cards from images by covering specific labels or regions — the standard format used by medical students memorizing anatomy using the AnKing deck at medical schools including Harvard Medical School, Johns Hopkins, and institutions across the UK’s NHS training pathway.

-Audio cards — where you hear a spoken word or phrase and must produce meaning, spelling, or translation — are especially effective for language learning.
+Audio cards are especially effective for language learning.
 Research on Anki use in second-language learning found that university-level learners in semester-long language courses who used Anki significantly improved their long-term vocabulary retention compared to students using strategies suited only for short-term performance.
-If you are studying a language as part of your degree at institutions including UCL, NYU, or Columbia, combining audio cards with cloze deletions for grammar patterns is the most effective Anki approach available.

 Adding Mnemonics and Memory Hooks